saprEMo/source_code/README.md

 **NB:** The compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the <a href="https://www.codecogs.com/eqnedit.php?latex=N_H" target="_blank"><img src="https://latex.codecogs.com/gif.latex?N_H" title="N_H" /></a> data used for calculating the transmission coefficients.
 The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.<br>

 #### RUNNING makeINFILE.py
-To run "makeINFILE.py", and successively the main files "makeINFILE.py " and "OBSERVED_D_Lmax.py", download these files and move them in the *RUN* directory.
+To run "makeINFILE.py", and successively the main saprEMo files "makeINFILE.py " and "OBSERVED_D_Lmax.py", download these files and move them in the *RUN* directory.
 Download the "functions.py" file and move it to the *RUN/LIBRARY* directory.<br>
 To downlad single files from the repository, click on them, then click-right on the bottom "Raw" on the top right and select "Download Linked File As".<br>
 If you saved the file in the Download directory, run:
 ```